 - The Terävä-Nattanen campfire site - Terävä-Nattanen Summit, 1 km.

-- The Terävä-Nattanen campfire site - the Kaptukaislampi campfire site, 9 km.
+- The Terävä-Nattanen campfire site - the Kaptukaislampi lean-to shelter, 9 km.

-- The Kaptukaislampi campfire site - Kiilopääntie Road, 13 km.
+- The Kaptukaislampi lean-to shelter - Kiilopääntie Road, 13 km.

 - Kiilopääntie Road - Laanila, 6 km.